 If the host is satisfied you’ve corrected the error and are now in line with their terms of service, they will remove the suspension.
 Your website will be restored to an active state and you can get back to business.

-To prevent web host suspensions, first, we recommend reading the terms and conditions of your web host thoroughly.
+- First, to prevent web host suspensions in future, we recommend reading the terms and conditions of your hosting provider thoroughly.
 If you’re unhappy with the terms, you can always find a host that suits you better and migrate your site.

-Secondly, we recommend keeping the MalCare security plugin active on your website.
-Your website will be secure for you and your visitors!
+- Then, we recommend keeping the MalCare Security Plugin active on your website.

 We hope after reading this article, you have all the information you need to restore your web hosting account.